 You receive alerts on your smartphone and decide whether to call 911 yourself.
 Lower cost but you're responsible for response.

-DIY vs Professional Installation
+DIY vs Professional Installation in NJ

 DIY Installation